FRCBS/Paavo/src/visualising_model_data.md

 # It seems that distance to donation site does not matter as much as i thought.
 This could be matter of minDIst categories that hides the trend.
 I should maybe change the colors so i coulld see the differences easier.
 ```

-### proportion of donors, median income and population
+### Median income and population with proportion of donors

 ``` r
 ggplot(data=model_data, mapping = aes(x= medianincome, y= prop_donors, color= eligible_population))+